MrQR-me/docs/FormBuilder/Data_Inputs.md

 ## Relationship Input
 {: .text-purple-000 }

 If you have additional Registers and Forms, you can link previously submitted forms as an Input on your new form.
+This allows the registered user to select a previously submitted form.

 Select `Form submission` from the Type Drop Down Box.
 Select <button class="button button1">SAVE</button> once you have entered a Label (*this can be a Question, Instruction or Statement*) and selected the register and form you wish to link to your new form.
+The Register & Form.

 ![MrQR Inputs](/assets/images/Forms/MrQR_Form_New_Field_Form.png "Text")